epfeffer/my-profile/README.md

 ## VOLUNTEERING
 **_Co-Chair, Terminators for an Inclusive and Diverse Employee Experience (TIDE)_, Feb 2021 &ndash; Present**<br>
-TIDE is Terminus’ Diversity, Equity, and Inclusion (DEI) committee.
-As an employee resource group, we strive to create a welcoming, safe, and inclusive workplace with a focus on Terminus’ overall culture.
+TIDE is Terminus’ Diversity, Equity, and Inclusion (DEI) employee resource group, which strives to create a welcoming, safe, and inclusive workplace with a focus on Terminus’ overall culture.
 - Distribute DEI training materials to leaders and employees, such as microaggressions and unconscious bias.
 - Coordinate with HR teams to ensure all communications are inclusive and culturally sensitive.